floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 trying to be clever.
 The cache is essentially a simple hash-indexed array using the lower bits of a 64-bit murmur-hash computed from an array of sokol-gfx object handles as index.
-A cache miss occurs if an indexed slot isn't occupied yet, a cache collision occurs if an indexed slot already contains a BindGroups object with different bindings.
+A cache miss occurs if an indexed slot isn't occupied yet, a cache collision occurs if an indexed slot already contains a BindGroup object with different bindings.
 When such a slot-collision occurs, the old BindGroup object is released before a new BindGroups object is written to that cache slot.